 What happens next

-Once you have booked your ceremony, you will be required to give legal notice of marriage.
-29 days after you have given notice of marriage your legal paperwork will be produced.
+29 days after you have attended your appointment and given your notice of marriage your legal marriage schedule will be produced.

-You will receive an email to confirm your legal paperwork has been produced along with a link to your ceremony planner, where you will need to submit your personal choices and final arrangements no later than 8 weeks before the date of your ceremony.
+You will receive an email to confirm your marriage schedule has been produced along with a link to your ceremony planner, where you will need to submit your personal choices and final arrangements no later than 8 weeks before the date of your ceremony.

 On the day